-Anemia of chronic diseaseAnemia of inflammation
+Anemia of chronic diseaseAnemia of inflammation; Inflammatory anemia; AOCD; ACD

 Anemia is a condition in which the body does not have enough healthy red blood cells.
 Red blood cells provide oxygen to body tissues.
 There are many types of anemia.

-Long-term infections, such as bacterial endocarditis, osteomyelitis (bone infection), HIV/AIDS, hepatitis B or hepatitis C
+Long-term infections, such as bacterial endocarditis,

-If they occur, smptoms may include:
+When symptoms occur, they may include:

 - Feeling weak or tired